phenotypic/Enigma-Simulator/README.md

 # NSORZZEIBALCKRRAXBDRPLAGYGFJNFKGTBLBIUUFAKZJQWXMAVJMFBXHEXXZKKHDLCMRBDEXJDVJ
 ```

 **Notes:** The Enigma machine's symmetric design allows for both encryption and decryption using the `transform_string` method.
-Rotor positions and ring settings can be passed as numbers or letters.
+Rotor positions and ring settings can be passed as numbers (1-26) or letters (A-Z).

 ## Enigma overview